 This weekend market that combines vendors with food with drink with performances and events run by the POP Montreal gang.
 The vibe is local and the offerings always delightful.
 Info HERE.

 Fireworks just make the sky pretty.
 For about 45 minutes at a go, check out what every country has to offer in terms of display.
 You can get tickets to see it, or just hang out in the old port and watch for free.
+The opener is an homage to Boy and Girl Bands, Ukraine’s show is July 6, and August 10 ends with an homage to Metallica.
 Info HERE.

 Festival Arts Saint-Sauveur

-Since many people journey to the Laurentians in the summer, you might want to stop in the town of St. Sauveur to catch their arts festival.
+Since many people journey to the Laurentians in the summer, you might want to stop in Ville de Saint-Sauveur to catch their arts festival.
 Dance is the focus.
 Check it out HERE.

 Montréal Pride / Fierté Montréal